isomerpages/moe-regentsec/_co-curricular-activities/Clubs and Societies/Environmental Science.md

 effort to turn used items into new products, including tote bags, paper bags, plastic zipper containers and small gift box.
 Ongoing recycling and energy-saving efforts have also helped us become a greener school.
-We also seek to partner with CCAs and organisations to further effect a positive environmental impact in our school and community.</p>
+We also partner with CCAs and organisations to further effect a positive environmental impact in our school and community.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA/Environmental Science/ENVSCI2024_1.jpg">